tvdboom/ATOM/docs_sources/api/feature_engineering/feature_generator.md

 </blockquote>
 <strong>n_features: int or None, optional (default=None)</strong>
 <blockquote>
-Maximum number of newly generated features.
-If None, use all.
-If strategy='genetic', n_features can not be larger than 1% of the population.
+Number of newly generated features to add to the dataset (if strategy='genetic', no more than 1% of the population).
+If None, select all created.
 </blockquote>
 <strong>generations: int, optional (default=20)</strong>
 <blockquote>